If you’re running paid ads in 2025, chances are you’ve asked yourself: Facebook or Instagram?

 Instagram: Visual, Mobile, Younger

-Instagram users tend to be younger — especially in the 18–35 age range — and far more visual.
-It’s a mobile-first platform, built for lifestyle content and discovery.
-If you’re targeting millennials or Gen Z, Instagram is where they scroll, shop, and engage.
+Instagram ad results are stronger with younger demographics.
+Users aged 18 to 35 are shown to respond well to visual-first campaigns.
+Additionally, it’s a mobile-first platform built for lifestyle content and discovery.
+If you’re targeting millennials or Gen Z, then Instagram is where they would primarily scroll, shop, and engage.

 Ideal for: